visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 .. figure:: images/Basics-PickOutput.png

+   The Pick output window

 Pick can return a lot more information than what it just did if you use the Pick window.

 4. Go to the *Variables* drop down menu and select "Scalars/pressure".
 5. Turn on *Physical Coords* under *For Nodes*.